jooservices/laravel-ai-workflow-template/architecture/principles.md

 - Communicate delays rather than compromising standards

 #### 3. Quality Gates
-- All quality tools must pass before commit
+- All quality tools SHOULD pass before commit (exceptions allowed with justification)
-- All tests must pass before proceeding
+- All tests SHOULD pass before proceeding (exceptions allowed for urgent fixes with follow-up)
-- All documentation must be updated
+- All documentation SHOULD be updated (exceptions allowed with documented follow-up)
-- All policies must be followed
+- All policies SHOULD be followed (exceptions allowed with justification)

 ### ⚙️ Rules/Standards: Quality Over Speed Enforcement

-#### Absolute Requirements:
+#### Recommended Requirements:
-- ✅ **MUST:** Follow all policies and rules, NO EXCEPTIONS
+- ✅ **SHOULD:** Follow all policies and rules
-- ✅ **MUST:** Complete all quality gates before proceeding
+- ✅ **SHOULD:** Complete all quality gates before proceeding
-- ✅ **MUST:** Never rush or take shortcuts
+- ⚠️ **ALLOWED:** Exceptions for urgent fixes with documented justification and follow-up PR
-- ✅ **MUST:** Prioritize quality over speed in all decisions
+- ✅ **SHOULD:** Prefer quality over speed in all decisions
-- ❌ **FORBIDDEN:** Bypassing policies due to time constraints
+- ⚠️ **AVOID:** Bypassing policies due to time constraints (allowed for urgent fixes with follow-up)
-- ❌ **FORBIDDEN:** Skipping quality checks to save time
+- ⚠️ **AVOID:** Skipping quality checks to save time (prefer completing checks, allow exceptions with justification)
-- ❌ **FORBIDDEN:** Taking shortcuts that violate standards
+- ⚠️ **AVOID:** Taking shortcuts that violate standards (prefer following standards, allow exceptions with documentation)
-- ❌ **FORBIDDEN:** Prioritizing speed over quality
+- ⚠️ **AVOID:** Prioritizing speed over quality (prefer quality, allow exceptions for urgent fixes)

 #### When Time is Limited:
-- ✅ **MUST:** Communicate time constraints to human
+- ✅ **SHOULD:** Communicate time constraints to human
-- ✅ **MUST:** Request additional time if needed to maintain quality
+- ✅ **SHOULD:** Request additional time if needed to maintain quality
+- ⚠️ **ALLOWED:** Proceed with urgent fix if time is critical, with documented follow-up
-- ✅ **MUST:** Never compromise on policies or rules
+- ✅ **SHOULD:** Prefer following policies and rules (exceptions allowed with justification)
-- ❌ **FORBIDDEN:** Using time pressure as justification for violations
+- ⚠️ **AVOID:** Using time pressure as justification for violations (document exceptions properly)

 > **Implementation Details:** See [AI Workflow](../ai-workflow.md#forbidden-practices) for complete list of forbidden practices and [Development Guidelines](../development/guidelines.md) for proper workflow procedures.